Interested-Deving-1896/kde-eco-website/content/blog/2024-05-24_introducing-ns4nh.md

 On [14 October 2025](https://learn.microsoft.com/en-us/lifecycle/faq/windows), the end of support for Windows 10 is [estimated](https://www.canalys.com/insights/end-of-windows-10-support-could-turn-240-million-pcs-into-e-waste) to make e-waste out of [240 million computers](https://www.reuters.com/technology/microsoft-ending-support-windows-10-could-send-240-mln-pcs-landfills-report-2023-12-21/) ineligible for the upgrade to Windows 11.
 When users have no control over the software they rely on, they are left at a security risk when support ends, unless they buy a new computer.

 Vendors frequently require buying a new device to support software updates.
-All too often this is driven by an economic, and not a technological, logic.
+All too often, this is driven by economic imperatives rather than technological requirements.

 Moreover, while new hardware has become more and more powerful, new software offering [similar or identical functionality](https://www.umweltbundesamt.de/publikationen/entwicklung-anwendung-von-bewertungsgrundlagen-fuer) has frequently become less efficient and more energy-intensive, which has rendered older, less powerful devices useless.